hashimaw/Stock-Management/README.md

 4. Push your changes to your fork.
 5. Open a pull request.

-## License
-Include information about the license here.

 ## Contact
-If you have any questions or feedback, feel free to reach out (provide contact information here).
+If you have any questions or feedback, feel free to reach out https://t.me/lashimaw or mailto:hashimabdrehman@gmail.com.